RIAEvangelist/ws-share/README.md

 ---

 This work is licenced via the [DBAD Public Licence](http://www.dbad-license.org/).
-It is a derivative work from Dominos API.